 Under its Michelin North America division, the company operates its headquarters in Greenville, South Carolina.
 They began manufacturing here in 1975 and have continued ever since.

 In Lexington County, they produced their first tire there on October 29, 1981.
 They have since produced 240 million tires, and the factory is a passenger tire manufacturing facility.
-They employ 1,470 workers where they manufacture replacement tires and original equipment tires.
+They employ 1,470 workers who manufacture replacement tires and original equipment tires.

 Despite its French origins, Michelin supports the local community, and they have donated to Saxa Gotha Elementary School and Red Bank Elementary.
 They also provide a long–term technical scholarship in partnership with the Midlands Technical College.
 We highlight this information to show you how even a foreign company that manufactures in the USA can do a lot of good for the local communities.